 Forget work, the only commuting you will be doing during the official Carnival period will be to Samba parades, Carnival balls and street parties and blocks (blocos).
 Come and join the jubilation-the biggest show and cultural phenomenon on the planet, the competition of the Samba schools is fierce.
 The Samba school parade of Rio-highlighting world valuing cultural productions with its authentic African and jazz roots- is a spectacle of sound, colour and music, filled with flashy floats and astounding adornments drawing in thousands of viewers from home and abroad.

-With high season comes high prices and big crowds, but you will also be attending the “Best party in the world” according to the foreign site Fun Party.
+With the high season comes high prices and big crowds, but you will also be attending the “Best party in the world” according to the foreign site Fun Party.
 Passing parades as diverse as the spectators, you will never experience passion quite like it.
 The Samba schools are composed of a collaboration of local neighbours coalescing during Carnival, with some kind of regional, geographical background.
-Uniting the soul of the Brazilian people are the sway of the rhythmic beats of the newly emerged black base, the Samba.
+Uniting the soul of the Brazilian people are the way of the rhythmic beats of the newly emerged black base, the Samba.
 Tickets for the event can be purchased in advance online.

 The Street Festivals